SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 27 March, 2024
+### 📅 Thursday, 28 March, 2024
 ------
 ### Events
 ------
-- **World Theatre Day** - The 27th of March is recognized globally as World Theatre Day, however, it is not specific to the USA alone.
-It's an occasion to celebrate the importance of theatre arts as a means of entertainment, education, and cultural enrichment.
+- **Opening Day for Major League Baseball (MLB):** The 2023 MLB season is scheduled to begin on March 30, so while March 28 may not be the exact Opening Day, it's around the time when excitement builds, teams are finalizing rosters, and pre-season activities are underway.

-Please note that specific events may vary each year, and without a particular year mentioned, it is challenging to pinpoint a unique event that occurred or will occur on March 27 in the United States.
-For detailed and up-to-date
+Note that specific annual events on a given date can vary from year to year, and March 28 doesn't have a fixed annual event that occurs every year in the USA.
+Therefore
 ### Positive Qoute
 ------
-"Let your dreams take flight and soar amongst the stars ✨🚀 Never doubt your inner power to shine bright! 😊💪🌟"
+"Every sunrise brings new opportunities, shine bright and seize them with joy and gratitude! 🌅✨🌟"